 The Legal Status of Automatic Weapons

-I answered a question on the legal status of automatic weapons on 20 November 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on the legal status of automatic weapons on Philosophy in Action Radio on 20 November 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Should it be legal for civilians to own fully automatic weapons?
 At present, civilians can only own full-auto firearms by special permission of the US Treasury.
 In a free society, would such weapons be banned or regulated, such that only members of the police and military could access them?
 As a law-abiding civilian, am I somehow violating someone else's rights by owning an M-16 fully automatic rifle – as opposed to the virtually identical (and currently legal) semi-automatic AR-15 rifle?